April 4, 2019

 The study confirms many of the ideas we have about the power of workplace design to engage, motivate and nurture individuals.
 What is most essential about such research is the link it creates between the use of workplace art and its role in branding the workplace.
 It self-evidently has a different and indeed greater impact than corporate identity in getting across the values and personality of the organisation.
 More than this, it also motivates and engages the biggest asset each organisation has at its disposal.
 People.

-Helen Owen is Director of Business Development at Bisley.
+Helen Owen is Marketing Director at Bisley.